-At SW Cape ground counts in 2007 and 2008 confirmed the impression provided by the close-up photos that few non-breeding birds are generally present in the colony during the time of day that the aerial photography was undertaken.
-From 84 observations, $\leq$ 2% of birds present were non-breeders on 86% of observations, and $\leq$ 5% on 97% of the total observations.
+At SW Cape ground counts in 2007 and 2008 confirmed the impression provided by the close-up photos that few non-breeding birds are generally present in the colony during December counts at the time of day that the aerial photography was undertaken.
+From 84 observations, $\leq 2\%$ of birds present were non-breeders on 86% of observations, and $\leq 5\%$ on 97% of the total observations.
 The maximum number of non-breeders present at any one time was 10%.